endeavorcomm/le-cms/setup-cert-mgmt-system.md

 download scripts from the [GitHub](https://github.com/endeavorcomm/le-cms) repo

+change the !#/bin/bash line at the top of both scripts to whatever the path is to your bash to find out, type 'which bash' at the command prompt.

-copy contents of deploy-site.sh to the home directory of a user with sudo privileges, on your webserver(s) login as that user and make sure the script is executable
+copy deploy-site.sh to the home directory of a user with sudo privileges, on your webserver(s) login as that user and make sure the script is executable

     chmod 774 deploy-site.sh

-copy contents of deploy-cert.sh and renew-cert.sh scripts to the home directory of the certbot user, on your certificate managment server login as the certbot user and make sure the scripts are executable
+copy deploy-cert.sh and renew-cert.sh scripts to the home directory of the certbot user, on your certificate managment server login as the certbot user and make sure the scripts are executable

     chmod 774 deploy-cert.sh
     chmod 774 renew-cert.sh

+If you're having trouble running the scripts, try copying the contents from the repo file, then pasting into the file on the server

 The system should now be ready to deploy certificates!
 Find next steps in deploy-certificates.md in the repo